Oregon pot retailers begin pulling vape brands in lung scare

 California-based Berkeley Patients Group, the oldest medical dispensary in the country, also said it is contacting all its vendors to ensure products are additive free.

-Several hundred people nationwide have gotten a severe lung illness that’s been tied to electronic cigarette use.
-Six of those individuals have died, including one person in Oregon.
+U.S. health officials said Thursday that there are 380 confirmed and probable cases of vaping-related breathing illnesses in 36 states and one territory, including six deaths.

-Amid a rampant black market in illicit marijuana vapes, the Oregon death is the only one that public health authorities have linked to a purchase at a legal cannabis retailer.
-Authorities have not released further details.
+Amid a rampant black market in illicit marijuana vapes, a death in Oregon in July is the only one that public health authorities have linked to a purchase at a legal cannabis retailer.
+Authorities have not released further details about that case.

 Most of the patients said they vaped products containing THC, the compound in marijuana that causes a high.
 Some said they vaped only nicotine, while others said they used both THC and nicotine.